 - 2017 – the sale to Arrivals + Departures

 We had an offer to sell from a long standing client; Arrivals + Departures.
 They are an awesome advertising agency and we have been working together for a few years.
 As our scope with them increased, it made sense to join forces.
-On November 1st, 2016, I sold BlueBand and join A+D as the new VP of Digital and Innovation.
+On November 1st, 2016, I sold BlueBand and join A+D as the new VP of Digital and Innovation and joined the team to help transition client, staff and process.